 At first, Huntington produced small works though the Boston metalwork firm Shreve, Crump and Low; but for her monumental works she used New York foundries that produced her works from her equally monumental models (such as above right in 1944).
 In the late 1930's, Huntington began experimenting with aluminum, a lightweight and highly portable medium that allowed for more dynamic compositions.
 Multiple copies of her smaller works always sold well, especially those featuring animals, and she was able to support herself comfortably even before her marriage.

 With her husband, New York philanthropist Archer M. Huntington, she built Brookgreen Gardens on the South Carolina coast, near Myrtle Beach.
 In 1931, they opened this property as the first public sculpture garden in the United States, with a display of about 1,445 figurative American sculptures by Huntington and others including two by her sister.
 Many of Huntington's works continue to be displayed there and elsewhere throughout the United States and the world to this day.

-Four of Huntington's works are part of the exhibit Woman Made that showcases works by women artists in the Museum's permanent collection.
-The show opened December 17, 2016 and runs through April 23, 2017.
+Four of Huntington's works were part of the 2017 HMA exhibit Woman Made that showcased works by women artists in HMA's permanent collection.

 Post by Karin Borei, HMA Project Coordinator, writer and editor as needed, and HMA blogger since our blog's inception in March 2015.